cronical/budget_dance/docs/workbook.md

 Tables are housed on various worksheets which are grouped and color coded.

 Many of the tables represent a set of annual time series.
 The data elements are typically financial values associated with a year.
 For instance, the balances table tracks how balances change year by year.
+The view below selects just the end balance row.

 ![Income and Expense time series](./images/tgt/time_series.png)